dotLAZR/Stock-Analysis/README.md

 ![2018 Total Stock Return](/Resources/2018_StockReturn.png)

 * Looking at the following year DQ, with now a significantly higher dialy volume of traded stocks, has dropped to a return of -62%.
 Showing us that the more people traded the stock the more it dropped in returns.
-* The data sugest the best possible stock Steve's parents should invest in is ENPH, almost trippling in Total Daily Volume it has still managed to provide a postive return of more than 80%.
+* The data sugest the best possible stock Steve's parents should invest in is ENPH, almost trippling in Total Daily Volume, it has still managed to provide a postive return of more than 80%.

 ## Summary